Bravyn/rekoda/README.md

-# A bouncing ball gae in python
+# A bouncing ball game in python